lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-03-16-Types_vs_Sets.md

 ### Some thoughts from scientific colleagues

-Thierry Coquand, whose *calculus of constructions* evolved into the type theory now used in Coq and Lean, [stated his view](https://www.cse.chalmers.se/~coquand/v1.pdf) clearly:
+Thierry Coquand, whose *calculus of constructions* evolved into the type theory now used in Rocq and Lean, [stated his view](https://www.cse.chalmers.se/~coquand/v1.pdf) clearly:

 > One main theme of this work is the importance of *notations* in mathematics and computer science: new questions were asked and solved only because of the use of AUTOMATH notation, itself a variation of λ-notation introduced by A. Church for representing functions.